digital-asset/daml/docs/source/json-api/index.rst

 Get Authenticated User Information
 **********************************

-This endpoint is a JSON API proxy for the Ledger API's :ref:`GetUserRequest <com.daml.ledger.api.v1.admin.user_management_service.GetUserRequest>`.
-For more information about user management, please refer to :ref:`Provisioning Identifiers <provisioning-ledger-identifiers>` part of the Ledger API documentation.
+This endpoint exposes the Ledger API's :ref:`GetUserRequest <com.daml.ledger.api.v1.admin.user_management_service.GetUserRequest>`.

-The user id will always be filled out with the user specified via the currently used User Token.
+The user id will always be filled out with the user specified via the currently used user token.

 HTTP Request
 ============